Lose Weight Sleeping!

 A few more ideas...no caffeine after 3 pm.
 Have a bite of protein at bedtime.
 Even 2 oz. of protein will help keep your blood sugar balanced.

 For high cortisol, there are a few good supplements that I use in my office that are inexpensive and really work.
 So email me if you need info on that. firstname.lastname@example.org

 There are other nutritional support ideas, having to do with adrenals, thyroid, hormonal balance, and even anterior pituitary.
 Again this would probably take a phone or in person consult to handle this at that level.

 A good night sleep changes everything.
 Inflammation improves, so does allergies, memory and libido, too.
 Too much sleep isn't a good idea, but many adults who are doing the daily grind, are truly getting too little sleep.
 Sleep more on a consistent basis.
 Even an extra 30-60 minutes on average of extra sleep will make it significantly easier to lose weight.
 Also, remember to work on the quality of your sleep, too.

-Dr. Doug Willen, is a NYC based Chiropractor and Nutritionist.
+Dr. Doug Willen, is a NYC based Chiropractor and Nutritionist in the Midtown area.
 He specializes in "natural solutions to chronic health issues", ranging from weight loss, chronic pain to digestive issues and natural hormone balance.